teamradish/TRTwitchPlaysBot/Wiki/Setup-Misc.md

 # Chatbot
 See the [chatbot guide](./Setup-Chatterbot.md) for setting up a chatbot that your viewers can talk to!

+# Split Timer
+Check out the [guide to integrating LiveSplitOne](./LiveSplitOne-Integration.md) for a speedrun timer with splits.

 # Game Message
-TRBot has an optional game message that can be set with the `SetMessageCommand`.
+TRBot has an optional game message that can be set with the `SetGameMessageCommand`.
 An example of such a message may be "Beat level 1".
 Once set, the message is saved into a file specified by the **game_message_path** setting in the database (the default is a **GameMessage.txt** file in the **Data** folder).
 You can display this message on screen using OBS via the following steps:

 1. Create Text (GDI+, FreeType2, etc.)
 2. Check the box labeled "Read from file"
 3. Browse and select the text file.

 Now the message should be displayed on screen for all your viewers to see.
 Whenever the message is changed through the bot, it will be updated in the file and subsequently on screen.
+Consult the `SetGameMessageCommand` reference in the [commands documentation](./Commands-Documentation.md) for more information.

 # Displaying Twitch Chat
 There are several options for displaying Twitch chat on your stream: